 Though research literature is replete with methodologies to estimate the optimal replanting age for many other perennial crops, there is no reported research on estimation of the optimal age for replanting of date palm.
-An estimate of the optimal age of replanting of date palm could contribute in the short-term to the replanting of date palms through one million date palm project and in the long-term the method of analysis and the estimate of optimal replanting age could be adopted by extension services to guide farmers to improve and sustain farm incomes and livelihoods.
+An estimate of the optimal age of replanting of date palm could contribute in the shortterm to the replanting of date palms through one million date palm project and in the long-term the method of analysis and the estimate of optimal replanting age could be adopted by extension services to guide farmers to improve and sustain farm incomes and livelihoods.
 Replanting of date palm could maximize and sustain income from farming.
 The objectives of this study are as follow.

-- 1. Estimate the optimal age to replant date palm, through two economic models [Comparison of Equivalent Annual Net Revenue (CEAN) model and Multi-Period Linear Programming Model (MPLP)]. - 2.
-Estimate the incremental income that could be obtained through replanting of date palm. - 3.
-Recommend a schedule of optimal agereplant date palm in existing farms to improve income in the Sultanate of Oman.
+Estimate the optimal age to replant date palm, through two economic models [Comparison of Equivalent Annual Net Revenue (CEAN) model and Multi-Period Linear Programming Model (MPLP)].

+Estimate the incremental income that could be obtained through replanting of date palm.